Duet3D/wiki-content/User_manual/Tuning/Orthogonal_axis_compensation.md

 ## Print the calibration parts

 Print a test square, e.g. [this calibration square on Thingiverse](https://www.thingiverse.com/thing:2563185).
-This has squares for both horizontal (XY) and vertical (XZ, YZ) axes.
+This has squares for both horizontal (XY) and vertical (YZ, ZX) axes.
 You can print a cube, but make sure that the corners don't bulge if you are measuring across them, to get an accurate measurement.

 ## Measure the diagonals